mina-deploy/mina/README.md

 settings.version?   #=> true
 ```

-You can also retrieve settings without `settings.`.
+You can also retrieve settings without the `settings.` prefix.

 ``` ruby
 set :version, "v2.0.5"